What is incentive compensation?

 Some insiders believe that SPIFs encourage salespeople to push for sales at all costs when they should be giving clients what they need.
 Instead, they’re tempted to compel the buyer to go with the option that results in the best commission or bonus.
 The trick is to use short-term incentives programs such as SPIFs as a complement to a more long-term sales incentive program.
 One is exciting due to the speedy return.
 The other helps develop salesperson-client relationships and drive continued success.

 Single-rate and multiple-rate bonuses as well as milestone bonuses are also worth exploring.
-If you need a hand creating your compensation plan, I’m here to help!
+If you need a hand creating your sales incentive compensation plan, I’m here to help!

 4. Communicate expectations